 - 10 basil leaves

-- 1 meyer lemon, skin peeled into strips and added - save juice for another use
+- 1 meyer lemon skin peeled and cut into 2 inch strips

 - 1/4 cup brandy

-- In a small saucepan combine the water and sugar over high heat.
-Bring the mixture to a boil and stir until the sugar is dissolved.
-Turn the heat off and add the basil leaves.
-Stir the simple syrup to combine and let the basil leaves sit for 20 minutes while the mixture cools.
+- Combine the water and sugar in a small saucepan and bring to a boil.
+Once the sugar has dissolved, remove the saucepan from the heat and add the basil leaves.
+Let the basil infuse the simple syrup for 20 minutes while the mixture cools.